Gigi Hadid: 2013–2016: Breakthrough

 After signing to IMG Models in 2013, Hadid made her New York Fashion Week debut in February 2014, walking for Desigual.
-In the same month, she got her break in high fashion on the cover of Carine Roitfeld's CR Fashion Book.
-On July 15, 2014, she starred alongside actor and model Patrick Schwarzenegger in fashion designer Tom Ford's Eyewear autumn/winter campaign.
-She co-hosted the Daily Front Row's Fashion Media Awards event held in New York City on September 5, 2014.
+In the same month, she made a high fashion break, appearing on the cover of Carine Roitfeld's CR Fashion Book.
+On July 15, 2014, she starred alongside actor and model Patrick Schwarzenegger in designer Tom Ford's Eyewear autumn/winter campaign.
+She co-hosted the Daily Front Rows Fashion Media Awards event held in New York City on September 5, 2014.
 She has also starred in campaigns for Tom Ford F/W 2014, Tom Ford Velvet Orchard Fragrance and Tom Ford Beauty 2014.
 She was featured on the cover of Galore magazine in 2014.

 Hadid appeared in the 2015 Pirelli Calendar.
-Also in 2015 she was the brand ambassador for Australian fashion swimwear label Seafolly.
-In January 2015 she was named the Daily Front Row's Model of the Year and a Maybelline brand ambassador.
-In March 2015 she and her then-boyfriend Cody Simpson were featured as a part of fashion photographer Mario Testino's project "Towel Series."
-By May 2015 she had walked for designers Marc Jacobs, Chanel, Michael Kors, Jean Paul Gaultier and Max Mara.
+Also in 2015, she was the brand ambassador for Australian fashion swimwear label Seafolly.
+In January 2015, she was named the Daily Front Row's Model of the Year and a Maybelline brand ambassador.
+In March 2015, she and her then-boyfriend Cody Simpson were featured as a part of fashion photographer Mario Testino's project "Towel Series".
+By May 2015, she had walked for designers Marc Jacobs, Chanel, Michael Kors, Jean Paul Gaultier, and Max Mara.
 She appeared in the music video for Taylor Swift's song "Bad Blood", released the same month.
+Hadid starred in another music video for Scottish DJ Calvin Harris's song "How Deep Is Your Love" released in August the same year.
 She has made several appearances alongside her sister Bella.
-In December 2015 she made her first appearance at the Victoria's Secret Fashion Show.
+In December 2015, she made her first appearance at the Victoria's Secret Fashion Show.